KhronosGroup/Vulkan-Profiles/layer/TUTORIAL.md

 In this case if an application erroneously attempts to overcommit a resource, or use a disabled feature, the Profiles layer will return `VK_ERROR_INITIALIZATION_FAILED` from `vkEnumeratePhysicalDevices()`.

 The Profiles layer will work together with other Vulkan layers, such as the Validation layer.
-When configuring the order of the layers list, the Profiles layer should be "last";
+When configuring the order of the layers, the Profiles layer should be "last";
 i.e.: closest to the driver, farthest from the application.
-That allows the Validation layer to see the results of the Profiles layer, and permit Validation to enforce the simulated capabilities.
+That allows the Validation layer to see the results of the Profiles layer, and enable Validation to flag incorrect API usage beyond the simulated capabilities.

-Please report issues to [Khronos's Vulkan-Profiles GitHub repository](https://github.com/KhronosGroup/Vulkan-Profiles/issues).
+If you find issues, please report to [Khronos's Vulkan-Profiles GitHub repository](https://github.com/KhronosGroup/Vulkan-Profiles/issues).

 ### Profiles Layer operation and profiles file
-At application startup, during `vkEnumeratePhysicalDevices()`, the Profiles layer initializes its internal tables from the actual physical device in the system, then loads its profiles file, which specifies override values to apply to those internal tables.
+At application startup, during `vkEnumeratePhysicalDevices()`, the Profiles layer initializes its internal tables from the actual physical device in the system, then loads the profile, which specifies override values to apply to those internal tables.

 JSON file formats consumed by the Profiles layer are specified by the following JSON schema https://schema.khronos.org/vulkan/profiles-1.3.204.json#

 The schema permits additional top-level sections to be optionally included in profiles files;
-any additional top-level sections will be ignored by Profiles layer.
+any additional top-level sections will be ignored by the Profiles layer.

-The schemas define basic range checking for common Vulkan data types, but they cannot detect whether a particular profile is ilogical.
+The schemas define basic range checking for common Vulkan data types, but they cannot detect whether a particular profile is illogical.
 If a profile defines capabilities beyond what the actual device is natively capable of providing and the `fail_on_error` option is not used, the results are undefined.
 The Profiles layer has some simple checking of profile values and writes debug messages (if enabled) for values that are incompatible with the capabilities of the actual device.

-This version of Profiles layer currently supports Vulkan v1.3 and below including all Vulkan extensions.
+This version of the Profiles layer currently supports Vulkan v1.3 and below including all Vulkan extensions.
-If the application requests an unsupported version of the Vulkan API, Profiles layer will emit an error message.
+If the application requests an unsupported version of the Vulkan API, the Profiles layer will emit an error message.

 ### `VK_KHR_portability_subset` Emulation